uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

     [entryPoints.websecure.http]
       middlewares = ["securityHeaders@file", "authelia@docker"] # Adding the Authelia middleware
 ```
+{: data-label="/srv/traefik/data/traefik.toml"}
 Once that was done, I modified the access rules in the Authelia configuration, which we've went over earlier.
 Then restart both Authelia and Traefik, because the entrypoints configuration doesnt reside in Traefik's dynamic config, which is capable of reloading after a change.
 ```console
 $ cd ~/docker/traefik && docker compose up -d --force-recreate traefik
 $ cd ~/docker/authelia && docker compose up -d --force-recreate authelia
 ```
 I went on and tried accessing some of my subdomains to test the rules I set in Authelia's configuration, it all looked good to me.
-Now, I use Authelia for the domain all of my services are set up with, but one.
-There is one domain which I don't do much with (yet) but still runs a service.
+Now, I use Authelia with the root domain all of my services are set up with, but one.
+There is one domain which I didnt use as much but still ran a service.
 And after 20 minutes I tried accessing the domain but would get an error message.
 At that moment it dawned upon me that it must be a result of setting up Authelia on the entrypoint, as that service also makes use of the same entrypoint.

 ## Looking for a solution
 After what happened before, I immediately went to look for a solution.
 I tried to find a way to exclude the middleware at router level.
 I stumbled upon a few posts from the <a href="https://community.traefik.io/t/how-to-overwrite-middleware-headers-attached-to-the-entrypoint/16698" target="_blank" rel="noopener">Traefik forums</a>, <a href="https://www.reddit.com/r/Traefik/comments/hqmpz5/how_to_negateremove_a_default_middleware/" target="_blank" rel="noopener">Reddit,</a> and <a href="https://github.com/traefik/traefik/issues/5630" target="_blank" rel="noopener">Github</a>.
 Going through all of these pages, it seemed more and more like it was impossible at the moment.
 A comment on the Github page sparked some hope within me, stating: